Frequently Asked Questions

 I lost the email my advisor sent me, is there a way I can get a copy of it?

 Absolutely!
-Just log on to appointments.ttu.edu and check your Conversations.
+Just log on to strive.ttu.edu and check your Conversations.
 This will give you a record of every interaction you've had with TTUA.

 What is PADR?